Why we choose to trade Futures over trading stocks

 One way around the PDT rule is to create a “cash” account, however this is a band aid fix that has its own issues.
 Once a trade has been exited the cash funds will take 3 days to settle, which means a trader has their funds tied up and unable to trade in that period.
 Having a small account means that even having a small amount of capital tied up can really hinder progress.

-For those who choose to Day Trade Futures, there is no PDT rule, a trader simply needs to have enough funds available to execute trades.
+For those who choose to Day Trade Futures as part of our professional stock trading course, there is no PDT rule, a trader simply needs to have enough funds available to execute trades.
 Given the existence of mini and micro markets traders are able to start out with a considerably smaller account than stock traders.

 For this reason, there is a very clear advantage for Futures traders who have a smaller amount of capital to invest.